Beckschen/TransUNet/README.md

 ### 3. Environment

-Please prepare an environment with python=3.7, and then using the command "pip install -r requriements.txt" for the dependencies.
+Please prepare an environment with python=3.7, and then use the command "pip install -r requriements.txt" for the dependencies.

 ### 4. Train/Test